ricsirigu/ricsirigu.github.io/src/data/services/service-1/index.md

 ---
 category: 'services'
-title: 'Security Engineering Training'
+title: 'Engineering & Leadership Training'
 icon: 'university'
-description: 'Hands-on security engineering training for development teams, grounded in real-world attack scenarios and focused on design, architecture, and secure development practices.'
+description: 'I develop the security judgment of engineering and product teams — grounded in real attack scenarios, architectural thinking, and the regulatory context that now shapes product requirements across the EU.'
 ---